flueke/mvme/doc/sphinx/source/analysis.rst

 analysis system they're handed all the data words produced by that module in the corresponding readout cycle.
 Their job is to extract data values from the raw module data and produce an output parameter array.

-.. _Currently there's one
-..
-Source implemented: The :ref:`Filter Extractor <analysis-extractor>`

 .. _analysis-extractor: